fc-io/react-for-beginners/week_05 – SSR/week_05_b_assignments.md

 customer, I'd like you to have another opportunity to work on something you yourself are passionate about building.)

+**You can only pick alternative 2,if you ask about your idé before Wednesday 11:59 during week 5.** Otherwise you have to do alternative 1.

 * Build a site using Next.
 * Your site need to use routes; there should be at least 3.
 * Pick your own idea for the assignment, but don't go overboard.
 It's just one